UWPCE-PythonCert/PythonCertDevel220/_sources/quiz/quiz_week01.rst.txt

 Run the test and see it pass (hopefully!).
 There is no fifth step.

-In TDD, you write the feature or code after  you write the test for that code.

 #.
-Match each tool or concept with its purpose, use, or goal.&lt;/div&gt;
+Match each tool or concept with its purpose, use, or goal.
 Define a code style and automatically identify style violations.
 Write code with no fixed dependencies.
 Test a single region of code by providing dummies for any required classes